Remote Therapeutic Monitoring (RTM) Overview & Benefits

 In 2022, CMS introduced a new category of digital health services - Remote Therapeutic Monitoring (RTM) - to complement the existing suite of Remote Patient Monitoring codes covered under Medicare.

-RTM codes broaden Medicare reimbursement for remote monitoring beyond the existing Remote Physiologic Monitoring (RPM) codes and represent one of the latest advancements to modernize reimbursement for digital health.
+RTM codes broaden Medicare reimbursement for remote monitoring beyond the existing Remote Physiologic Monitoring (RPM) codes and represent one of the latest advancements to modernize reimbursement for codes are intended to expand the scope.
 The new codes are intended to expand the scope and reach of digital health technologies to reimburse monitoring of non-physiologic data.

 The intent for RTM is different in scope and data gathering methodology from RPM.
 The main differences between RPM and RTM are expansion beyond internal medicine providers and tracking non-physiologic versus physiological data.
 The codes are limited to the musculoskeletal system and respiratory system, and are intended to be non-physiologic in nature with attention to therapy, adherence and response.
 The expansion beyond internal medicine providers and the addition of specialty areas, shows that providers that currently can’t bill for RPM (depending on specialty area) may be able to bill for RTM.

 Also, the clinical scope of what’s covered is fairly limited – clinical uses eligible for monitoring device reimbursement only are only for respiratory condition data transmissions or musculoskeletal condition data transmissions.
 Most stakeholders are optimistic that CMS will expand the list of clinical conditions in the future.
-A big change for 2023 - and a sign of continued growth of RTM -, is that CMS expanded the RTM codes to include and allow for general supervision billing.
-Until this year, RTM codes could not be designated as care management service – and a physician could not order and bill for RTM services while having remote-based, non-physician practitioners perform the work under general supervision.
+In 2023, CMS expanded the RTM codes to include and allow for general supervision billing.
+Prior to this expansion in 2023, RTM codes could not be designated as care management service – and a physician could not order and bill for RTM services while having remote-based, non-physician practitioners perform the work under general supervision.
 We anticipate further expansion of RTM in the coming years.

 Finally, CMS allows self-reported/entered data for non-physiologic data RTM codes, but requires use of an FDA approved medical device, not a wellness device.
 This is another significant difference from RPM code requirements, which also require the device to digitally (automatically) record and upload patient physiologic data – and specifically do not allow patient self-recorded, reported or manually entered data.